 To help get you started, you can either download our free creative brief template or copy and paste the headings below, and use them as a basis for your very own creative brief.

 It’s important to remember that your creative brief is just the starting point for your project.
-If you’re delivering your creative brief to a creative agency or marketing team it’s important to discuss the brief with them and allow for their input.
+If you are delivering a creative brief to a creative agency or marketing team it’s important to discuss the brief with them and allow time for their input.